 With Bayesian modelling, we can update the likelihood that a user owns a handbag despite the sparse details available.

 With the known information, the model uses this to predict the likelihood of owning a Michael Kors handbag vs. not owning one, despite the fact there are certain elements about the user we do not know.

 Bayesian Belief Networks are part of the various advanced analytics techniques we use in our software solutions to derive meaningful insights into consumers.
-Our solutions PROFILE and Discovery help businesses to personalise marketing to boost ROI.
+Our solutions Profile iD helps businesses to personalise marketing to boost ROI.